majaIlievska90/Airborne-emssion-demo/README.md

 ## Project aim
-This project explores real-world air quality sensor data from Helsinki, applying simple modeling and visualization techniques to understand how pollutant concentrations vary with time and conditions.
+This project explores real-world air quality sensor data from Helsinki, applying simple modeling and visualization techniques to understand how pollutant concentrations vary with time and what are other conditions that affect them.

 ## Project features
 ### Features
 - Data processing: reading files from one month, both moving and supersite; handling negative values; changing the format of the timestamp; concatenating and exploring the data.
 - Regression model predicting NO₂ levels from the remaining features.
   - I tested different sets of predictors, and the combination of the measurement station data (moving and superstation) increased the coefficient of determination, R².
 However, it remained very low below 20% of variance explained by the independent variables.
-Due to high-frequency spatial variability in mobile sensor data and the effect of the direct emssions sources, simple linear models based on temperature, humidity, hour-of-day  etc., do not fully capture pollutant fluctuations, resulting in small R² values.
+Due to high-frequency spatial variability in mobile sensor data and the effect of the direct emissions sources, simple linear models based on temperature, humidity, hour-of-day  etc., do not fully capture pollutant fluctuations, resulting in small R² values.
 RMSE remains low due to the small magnitude of measured concentrations.
 Among the predictor variables, ozone concentration have the largest effect on the NO emissions (coefficient 2.07).
 - Visualization of the measured and predicited NO concentrations.
 - PCA of the independant variables in the regression model, and k-means clustering.
 The points in the PCA were finally colored based on the cluster assignment.
-This can helpe further exploration of hte effect on the the different measurements on the variable of interest.
+This can helpe further exploration of the effect on the the different measurements on the variable of interest.
 - Tools: Python, Pandas, scikit-learn, Matplotlib